mono/website/docs/gui/gtksharp/beginners-guide.md

 To some of you that have used the csc compiler on windows may notice the "-pkg:" as a little odd.
 This doesn't exist in csc because Mono comes from the world of Linux.
 What that does is lookup for a package config file under that name.
 In the package config folder exists a file name "gtk-sharp-2.0.pc" which contains (amongst other information) on the location of the libraries for that package.
 That way we don't have to type out "-r:gtk-sharp-2.0.dll -r:atk-sharp-2.0.dll -r:pango-sharp-2.0.dll ...." all by hand.

+When the size of your projects grows, you may start using multiple ".cs" files to organize your projects better.
+To compile all of the files in a given project at once, run something like:

+    mcs -pkg:gtk-sharp-2.0 helloword.cs helloworld2.cs helloworld3.cs

+MCS does all of the behind the scenes work to compile everything in the right order, so it can be in any order, like:

+    mcs -pkg:gtk-sharp-2.0 helloword2.cs helloworld1.cs helloworld3.cs

+If you were so inclined, you can also write all of this in a Bash script so you don't have to run the same command repeatedly and can just make edits as needed.

 Step 4: Adding the GUI
 ----------------------